Back to Top

 PRODUCT PODCASTS (POD-VERTISEMENTS): Short-Run Podcasts that Tell Your Product, Service or Company Story

-That’s why BigHeads Network created Product Podcasts (Pod-vertising) - a limited-run podcast format designed to give products the space they need to be understood.
-Instead of compressing everything into a claim or a soundbite, Pod-vertising allows brands to explain where a product came from, why it exists, and how it fits into real life.
+That’s why BigHeads Network created Pod-vertisements - a short-run podcast format (3–5 episodes) designed to give products the space they need to be understood.

 TROJAN HORSE PODCASTS: Short-Run Podcasts for New Business Development, Prospecting & Sales